danmou/copilot-word-by-word-intellij/README.md

 - [x] Click the <kbd>Watch</kbd> button on the top of the [IntelliJ Platform Plugin Template][template] to be notified about releases containing new features and fixes.

 <!-- Plugin description -->
 Simple plugin to allow accepting Copilot suggestions word by word.
-Not an official plugin, not affiliated with GitHub.
+Not an official plugin, no affiliation with GitHub.

 ## Default keymap
 TODO